kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   conda env remove --name aiworkshop
   ```

-  Then start over with 'Step 2 Build the workshop Conda environment' again.
+    and start over with 'Step 2 Build the workshop Conda environment' again.
 Try this process at least 3 times before giving up.